arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 ## 3. Detecting Blobs

 In order to feed the blob detection algorithm with an image you have to take a snapshot from the camera or load the image from memory (e.g. SD card or internal flash).
-In this case you will take a snapshot using the `snapshot()`function.
-The resulting image needs then to be fed to the algorithm using the `find_blobs`function.
+In this case you will take a snapshot using the `snapshot()` function.
+The resulting image needs then to be fed to the algorithm using the `find_blobs` function.
 You will notice that a list of tuples gets passed to the algorithm.
 In this list you can specify the grey scale values (brightness) that are mostly contained in the object that you would like to track.
 If you were for example to detect white objects on a black background the resulting range of brightness would be very narrow (e.g. from 200 - 255).
-Remember that 255 denotes the maximum brightness / white.
+Remember that 255 denotes the maximum brightness / white and 0 corresponds to the minimum brightness / black.
 If we're interested in a wider range of grey scale values to detect various objects we can set the threshold range for example to (100, 255).

 ```py
 thresholds = (100, 255) # Define the min/max gray scale values we're looking for